sai-dev/sai/autogtp/README.md

 ## Compiling under Visual Studio - Windows

 You have to download and install Qt and Qt VS Tools.
 You only need QtCore to run.
-Locate a copy of curl.exe and gzip.exe (a previous Leela release package will contain them) and put them into the msvc subdir.
+Locate a copy of curl.exe and gzip.exe (a previous SAI release package will contain them) and put them into the msvc subdir.

 Loading leela-zero2015.sln or leela-zero2017.sln will then load this project